 For the “Licenses.licx” file (which is inside the “properties” folder) make sure the “Build Action” (set inside the “properties” panel) is marked as “Embedded resource.”

 Inside the Images folder, we’ll also need to change the “Build Action” to “Content” for each image as wells as the “Copy to Output Directory” option to “Copy if newer.”
 Finally, in the Resources folder be sure to change the “Build Action” for data.zip to “Embedded resource.”

 Rebuild your project and you should now be able to run it!

 Keep in mind, every project is different.
 You may have more or less steps (depending on what is in yours) but this should give you a pretty good idea of what to expect when converting a mostly compatible project from .NET Framework to .NET Core 3.0.

-Try ComponentOne's ASP.NET MVC controls Download the latest version of ComponentOne Studio Enterprise
+Try ComponentOne's controls free for 30 days Download the latest version of ComponentOne Studio Enterprise

 Download the latest version of ComponentOne Studio EnterpriseDownload Now!